-If the Internal Revenue Service ("IRS") makes audit adjustments to our or Enterprise Parent's income tax returns for tax years beginning after December 31, 2017, it (and some states) may assess and collect any taxes (including any applicable penalties and interest) resulting from such audit adjustments directly from us or Enterprise Parent, in which case our or Enterprise Parent's ability to service our debt (including the notes) and pay operating expenses could be negatively impacted.
+If the Internal Revenue Service ("IRS") makes audit adjustments to our or Enterprise Parent's income tax returns for tax years beginning after December 31, 2017, it (and some states) may assess and collect any taxes (including any applicable penalties and interest) resulting from such audit adjustment directly from us or Enterprise Parent, in which case we or Enterprise Parent would pay the taxes directly to the IRS.
+If we or Enterprise Parent bear such payment, our or Enterprise Parent's ability to service our debt (including the notes) and pay operating expenses could be negatively impacted.

-Pursuant to the Bipartisan Budget Act of 2015, for tax years beginning after December 31, 2017, if the IRS makes audit adjustments to income tax returns of entities treated as partnerships for federal income tax purposes, including us and Enterprise Parent, it (and some states) may assess and collect any taxes (including any applicable penalties and interest) resulting from such audit adjustments directly from the entity.
-To the extent possible under the new rules, our managing member may elect to either pay such taxes, penalties and interest directly to the IRS or, if we are eligible, issue a revised Schedule K-1 to our members, including with respect to taxes, penalties and interest attributable to a revised Schedule K-1 from us, to either pay the taxes, penalties and interest directly to the IRS or, if it is eligible, issue a revised Schedule K-1 to each unitholder and former unitholder of Enterprise Parent with respect to an audited and adjusted return.
-There can be no assurance that such elections will be practical, permissible or effective in all circumstances.
-If, as a result of any such audit adjustment, we or Enterprise Parent make payments of taxes, penalties and interest, our cash available for servicing debt and satisfying operating expenses might be substantially reduced.
+Pursuant to the Bipartisan Budget Act of 2015, for tax years beginning after December 31, 2017, if the IRS makes audit adjustments to our or Enterprise Parent's income tax returns, it (and some states) may assess and collect any taxes (including any applicable penalties and interest) resulting from such audit adjustment directly from us or Enterprise Parent.
+Our managing member and the general partner of Enterprise Parent would cause us and Enterprise Parent, respectively, to pay the taxes (including any applicable penalties and interest) directly to the IRS.
+If, as a result of any such audit adjustment, we or Enterprise Parent are required to make payments of taxes, penalties and interest, our cash available for servicing debt and satisfying operating expenses might be substantially reduced.